vector-of-bool/vector-of-bool.github.io/_drafts/modules-doa.md

 ---
 layout: post
-title: C++ Modules Will Be Dead-on-Arrival
+title: C++ Modules Might Be Dead-on-Arrival
 comments: true
 desc: In which I discuss a modules problem that is being ignored
 ---